Mentalab-hub/explorepy/installer/windows/README.md

 #### Python wheels

-NSIS pulls most software from the net - hopefully soon all of it.
+NSIS pulls most software from the net.
-But, at the moment, we still need to build two python modules locally:
+At the moment, we still need to build two Python modules locally:

 `local-wheels/bokeh-1.4.0-py3-none-any.whl`